 Your ISP, of course, knows that it was you who did it and sends you a letter about copyright infringement.

 From this point, you must hide your torrenting traffic to avoid further consequences.
 You can get a huge fine, have your internet terminated for illegal torrenting if you don’t do so.
 The easier way to hide torrenting from ISP and trackers is to use a VPN.

-A simple way to hide Torrenting from your ISP
+How to Hide Torrenting from ISP

 Here’s how to use a VPN for torrenting:

-Download and install a VPN app (we recommend NordVPN)
+- Download and install a VPN app (NordVPN is recommended)

-Turn on Internet Kill-Switch in the settings
+- Turn on Internet Kill-Switch in the settings